NicolasRoever/Global-Quarterly-Macro-Variables/README.md

 # Quarterly Macroeconomic Variables

 This is the code to produce dataset *Quarterly Macroeconomic Variables*.
-I merged and cleaned macroeconomic data from multiple public sources.
-The dataset contains many of the most important macroeconomic indicators such as GDP, inflation, etc. for 39 countries.
-See Table \\ref{tab:data_variables} for all available variables.
-All variables are available from about the year 2000 onwards, but some time-series go as far back as 1960.
-The data is in a format perfect for time-series regressions
+I merge and cleaned macroeconomic data from multiple public sources.
+The final dataset contains many of the most important macroeconomic indicators such as GDP, inflation, etc. for 39 countries.

-## Usage
+You find the produced dataset in this directory (the Excel file *Quarterly Macroeconomic Variables.xlsx*)

+## How to Produce the Dataset Yourself

 To get started, create and activate the environment with